hack4impact-upenn/project-descriptions/README.md

 ## Instructions

-Copy the template below into a new file `firstname-lastname.md`.
-Each member bio is a Markdown file with a YAML header marked by `---`.
-The header contains some metadata, and the document body should contain paragraphs about you.
+Copy the template below into a new file `projectname.md`.
+Each project description is a Markdown file with a YAML header marked by `---`.
+The header contains some metadata, and the document body should contain paragraphs about the project.

 ### Header fields